nate-adkins/nate-adkins.github.io/_projects/urc.md

 {% include gallery id="autonomy_stack"%}

-The navigation system design included a global planner, and a SLAM-based local planner.
+The navigation system design consisted of a global planner, and a SLAM-based local planner.
 The global planning system utilized height map data from the OpenTopography project to create a slope map of the competition area in Utah.

 {% include gallery id="autonomy_mission"%}